justrach/velocity/README.md

-# VelocityDart
+# velocity.dart

-Welcome to VelocityDart, a local terminal emulator built with Flutter and Dartive.
+Welcome to velocity.dart, a local terminal emulator built with Flutter and Dartive.
 This project is a demonstration of how Dartive can be used to create an interactive terminal application that runs locally.

 ## Overview